-If you are a research student starting your studies at another time of year, you will pay your fees and costs in full on or before you matriculate, and on the anniversary of the start of your studies thereafter.
+If you are a research student starting your studies between October and August, you will pay your fees and costs in full on or before matriculation, and on the anniversary of the start of your studies thereafter.

-You must pay your fees in full at matriculation or within 30 days of the invoice date (whichever comes first).
+If you are paying in full then you must pay your fees at matriculation or within 30 days of the invoice date (whichever comes first).

 Any pre-payment of your student academic fees will reduce the amount of money you have to show to UK Visas and Immigration, if reflected in your Confirmation of Acceptance for Studies (CAS).

 Any pre-payment of your accommodation costs can also be off-set against your total maintenance requirement up to a maximum of £1,015.